allensarmiento/HPC-P1/README.md

     number = '1' + rank + number

     // Passing values between ranks
-    if rank == 0:
+    if rank != 0
+      receive values
+      print values

+      create random token value for each rank

+      print token value

+      if is max even:
+          set value as president

       if is max odd:
+          set value as vice

+    else
+      create random token value for each rank if is even:
+          set value as president

+      if is odd:
+          set value as vice
+      print  process 0 token value

-            send value to next rank
+    send president and vice to next process
-        else:
-            send previous rank value
+    // REPEAT FOR OTHER RANKS

+    //final step
+    if rank == 0
+      receive president and vice values
+      print president and vice values
       if is max even:
-            send value to next rank
-        else:
-            send previous rank value
-    if rank == 1:
-        receive value from previous rank
+          set value as president

       if is max odd:
-            send value to next rank
-        else:
-            send previous rank value
-        if is max even:
-            send value to next rank
-        else:
-            send previous rank value

-    // REPEAT FOR OTHER RANKS

-    // Final Step
-    if rank == 0:
-        print the value sent to it
+          set value as vice
+      print president and vice values
+      print president/vice processes